post-kerbin-mining-corporation/NearFutureProps/README.md

 * New Poster prop set courtesy of soldat_du_discotheque
 * New Labels prop set - lit labels for labelling things
-* New Sockets prop set - electrical, USB and network sockets
+* New Sockets prop set - electrical, USB and network sockets New round and conference table props
+* New habitation props - pillows and sanitary station door
 * New internal cabin door prop

 ## Prop List